texdiaz/curriculum/03-javascript/1. Basic programming and devtools/4.1 Loops (forwhile), Data types [Arrays]/homework/README.md

 Write a program to remove a specific element from an array.

-### Exercie 6 find values
+### Exercie 6 find maximun values

-Write a program to find the maximum and minimum value of an array
+Write a program to find the maximum value of an array